rhodyprog4ds/BrownFall20/_sources/syllabus/grading.md

 While attending synchronous class sessions, there will be understanding checks and in class exercises.
 Completing in class exercises and correctly answering questions in class can earn level 1 achievements.
 In class questions will be administered through the classroom chat platform Prismia.chat; these records will be used to update your skill progression.
+You can also earn level 1 achievements from adding annotation to a section of the class notes.

 #### Assignments